 Why do kids have imaginary friends?
 I have identified the 5 most common reasons why on this page.
 Also, I have given you a few things to watch out for.

-I said it earlier in this post, and I will say it again.
-Imagination is an awesome thing, I wish it wasn’t so difficult as an adult, but I guess that is our brains naturally slowing down as we age, right?
+I said it earlier in this post, and I will repeat it.
+Imagination is an awesome thing, I wish it weren’t so difficult as an adult, but I guess that is our brains naturally slowing down as we age, right?
 That sucks…